hayesall/hayesall.github.io/_posts/2022-01-01-bayes-net-rule-extraction.md

   </div>
 </div>

-Then the "rule extraction" portion of the algorithm could produce four rules where the confidence factor (CF) is the likelihood ratio for and against an outcome $$T$$ when presented with evidence $$X = x$$:
+The "rule extraction" portion of the algorithm can produce four rules.
+The confidence factor (CF) is the likelihood ratio for and against an outcome $$T$$ when presented with evidence $$X = x$$:

 ```python